labordynamicsinstitute/alfred_example/README.md

+---
-# Short discussion of use of API for reproducibility
+title: "Short discussion of use of API for reproducibility"
+author: "Lars Vilhuber"
+date: "2025-10-15"
+output:
+  html_document:
+    keep_md: true

+---

+## Introduction

 Application programming interfaces (APIs) are popular, and often a very convenient way to get just the data one needs.